Bachelor of Science in Nursing Pre-Licensure Program — Day and Evening/Weekend Tracks

-This course focuses on the pharmacological interventions for selected diseases Diseases include those selected from the Healthy People 2020 objectives in accordance to their prevalence.
+This course focuses on the pharmacological interventions for selected diseases Diseases include those identified from the Healthy People 2020 objectives in accordance to their prevalence.
 Acquisition and clinical application of this core knowledge are emphasized.

 Adult Health Nursing I

-This course focuses on nursing and collaborative health care in the acutecare setting.
+This course focuses on nursing and collaborative healthcare in the acutecare setting.
 The concepts of health assessment, health promotion, pathophysiology pharmacology will be integrated.
 Students continue to expand their foundation of the nursing care of adult clients.
 The nursing process, development of professional relationships, planning, and provision of care to adults with health alterations are emphasized in the class and clinical area.

 Women and Newborn Health Nursing

 This course focuses on the healthcare of the childbearing family in a variety of settings.
 The role and responsibilities of the professional nurse from conception to post-partum are the focus for discussion and experiences.
 Care of the newborn infant and common gynecological alterations are included.
 Clinical experience with the childbearing family occurs.

 This course focuses on the healthcare of children and their families in acute, primary and community settings.
 Students gain knowledge of the comprehensive scope of healthcare for children and the role of the nurse.
 Core concepts and constructs include health promotion of the developing child, common varietions of health parameters, and engagement with families and communities.
 Contemporary issues affecting the child and family are discussed.
 Clinical experiences occur in pediatric focused healthcare sites.

 Ethics in Nursing

 This course explores theories, models and principles of ethical decision-making in nursing situations across the lifespan and in a variety of settings.
 Nursing and healthcare dilemmas are identified and analyzed.
 Critical and analytical thinking skills and the advocacy role of the nurse are emphasized.